Repurposing Image Diffusion Models for Training-Free Music Style Transfer on Mel-spectrograms: Abstract

 \section{Abstract}

-Music style transfer enables personalized music creation by blending the structure of a source with the stylistic attributes of a reference.
-Existing text-conditioned and diffusion-based approaches show promise but often require paired datasets, extensive training, or detailed annotations.
-We present \textbf{Stylus}, a \textit{training-free} framework that repurposes a pre-trained Stable Diffusion model for music style transfer in the mel-spectrogram domain.
-Stylus manipulates self-attention by injecting style key–value features while preserving source queries to maintain musical structure.
-To improve fidelity, we introduce a \textit{phase-preserving reconstruction} strategy that avoids artifacts from Griffin–Lim reconstruction, and we adopt classifier-free-guidance-inspired control for adjustable stylization and multi-style blending.
-In extensive evaluations, Stylus outperforms state-of-the-art baselines, achieving 34.1\% higher content preservation and 25.7\% better perceptual quality without any additional training.
-Code will be released upon acceptance.
+Music style transfer blends source structure with reference style to enable personalized music creation.
+However, existing zero-shot methods often struggle to capture fine-grained audio nuances, relying on coarse text descriptions or requiring expensive task-specific training.
+We propose \textbf{Stylus}, a training-free framework that repurposes pretrained image diffusion models for music style transfer in the Mel-spectrogram domain.
+By treating audio as structured time-frequency images, Stylus manipulates self-attention by injecting style keys and values while preserving source structural queries.
+To ensure high fidelity, we introduce a phase-preserving reconstruction strategy to mitigate spectrogram inversion artifacts, alongside a classifier-free-guidance-inspired control for adjustable stylization.
+Extensive evaluations including 2,925 human ratings demonstrate that Stylus outperforms state-of-the-art baselines, achieving $34.1\%$ higher content preservation and $25.7\%$ better perceptual quality.
+Our work validates that generic image priors can be effectively leveraged for the training-free transformation of structured Mel-spectrograms.
+Code and materials are available at \url{https://github.com/Sooyyoungg/Stylus.git}.